YidingQiu/EEG_Blink/README.md

 ### EEG Blink detector
 This is a function that locate the blink-artifact appeared in electroencephalogram.
+It could return the exact time when a blink happened,
 ![this is a blink finding function](https://user-images.githubusercontent.com/70067693/233838531-fb55a615-9206-460e-a13d-1cd7e9d054cd.png)

 To use the Blink detector function: detectBlinks, folder Package and Models should include in the MATLAB search path.